Javascript Madness Intro

 Notes:

-It should be noted that some of the Mozilla people deny that Gecko is named "Gecko".
+It should be noted that there was a time when some of the Mozilla people denied that Gecko was named "Gecko".
 They say that that is term invented by Netscape's marketing department for the combination of the Mozilla "NGLayout" project (which was previously called "Raptor") and the Mozilla "XPFE" project.
 Which doesn't explain why the user agent strings in all Mozilla browsers say "Gecko".
 So to heck with them.
 It's "Gecko" whether they like it or not.
 Much better name anyway.
+Sometimes marketing departments are not wrong.

 WebKit Versions